Three Places in Landscapes That Are Ideal for Waterwise Plants

 We’ve shared examples of weird, awkward turf areas below.
 Once you start noticing these types of spots, you won’t be able to “un-see” them!

-A helpful guideline is that if a lawn strip is less than eight feet wide, it typically isn’t ideal for traditional lawn grass because it can be inefficient to water.
+Our friends with Localscapes in Utah have a helpful guideline.
+If a lawn strip is less than eight feet wide, it typically isn’t ideal for traditional lawn grass because it can be inefficient to water.

-These areas can be a better fit for waterwise plants.
+Often times, these areas can be a better fit for waterwise plants or other uses.

 On a related note…. it’s common for developers to plant narrow strips of lawn that become default pathways, such as between buildings, near utility boxes or in the spaces connecting front to back yards.